cjtessler/MATH3733-SP24/Exercises/21_Slices.md

-# String Slices
+# Slices

-First, copy the following starter code into your python file.
-Then read the instructions.
+## Starter Code

+Start with the following code.

 ```python
 # Read a string: